 Nowadays I study the Pāṇini's Sanskrit grammar with Dr Stephen Thompson, alongside a study of the more subtle aspects of the language with a true master of sound, Peter Harrison.
-I had asked for a true master of sound to reveal him/herself to me for the past 10 years and I finally feel at rest that I have found him.
-He is guiding me in subtle areas of mantra meditation and continues to elucidate the deeper meanings of the Yoga Sūtras with me.
+I had asked for such a master to reveal him/herself to me for the past 10 years and I finally feel at rest that I have found him.
+He is guiding me in subtle areas of mantra meditation and continues to elucidate the deeper meanings of the Yoga Sūtras for me.

-I can be found in Stroud, where I live with my partner and our young son and daughter.
-I am currently being funded by the Dorbrecht Grant to write a book ‘Sanskrit for yoga students’ and I teach those who are seriously interested in knowing what yoga is.
+I can be found in Stroud, where I live with my partner and our young son and daughter and am currently wiring a book, ‘Sanskrit for yoga students’.
 I teach through sound, āsana, meditation and the Yoga Sūtras as is appropriate to the student.
 If you feel called to contact me, then I look forward to going on a journey together.